codedventuresptyltd/foundry/README.md

 ### Prerequisites

-- Node.js 18 or higher
+- Node.js 20 or higher (required by Docusaurus 3.9.1)
 - npm

 ### Installation